sbnc-eu/eslint-plugin-sbnc-rules/docs/rules/space-in-parens.md

 ### Bracket Lines and Bracket Sides Exceptions

 These exceptions deal with parts of the code where a chunk of code only contains brackets.
-* `bracket lines` defines an exception to any lines that only contain brackets
+* `bracket lines` defines an exception for parenthesis in lines that only contain brackets and whitespaces (on either side of the subject parenthesis)
-* `bracket sides` defines an exception to the opening or closing parentheses if they only contain brackets within the same line of code.
+* `bracket sides` defines an exception for parenthesis when the inner side of the bracket only contain other brackets and whitespaces within the same line

 ### Examples